About Michelle

 Michelle Mariposa is an award winning Filipino-Chinese mezzo-soprano, praised for her “rich, powerful mezzo” (Parterre Box), “quicksilver coloratura, attention to detail, and spellbinding dramatic energy.”
 (The Washington Post) She is a Grand Finals Winner of the 2025 Metropolitan Opera Laffont Competition, awarded the Faith P. Geier Award.
 Michelle is a Cafritz Young Artist with the Washington National Opera.

-This summer, Michelle returns to the Opera Theater of Saint Louis as a Gaddes Festival Artist, singing Hippolyta in A Midsmmer Night’s Dream under the baton of Leonard Slatkin, and covering Prince Orlofsky in Die Fledermaus and Zoe in the world premiere of Ricky Ian Gordon’s This House.
-She then makes her German concert debut as a young artist with the International Meistersinger Akademie, where she looks forward to singing in concerts with the Nuremberg Symphony Orchestra, as well as in recitals in Neumarkt in der Oberpfalz.
+In the 2024-2025 season, Michelle made her Kennedy Center debut as Waltraute in an excerpt of Die Walküre as part WNO’s Gods and Mortals: A Celebration of Wagner concert.
+Other roles with WNO include Raksha (The Jungle Book), Poly 2 (Mud Girl - World premiere), and the Teacher (The R(E)volution of Steve Jobs).
+Michelle returned to the Opera Theater of Saint Louis as a Gaddes Festival Artist, singing Hippolyta in A Midsummer Night’s Dream under the baton of Leonard Slatkin, and covering Prince Orlofsky in Die Fledermaus and Zoe in the world premiere of Ricky Ian Gordon’s This House.
+She made her German concert debut as a young artist with the International Meistersinger Akademie, where she sang concerts with the Nuremberg Symphony Orchestra, as well as in recitals in Neumarkt in der Oberpfalz.

 In concert, Michelle has performed as alto soloist in works such as Berio’s Sinfonia, Handel’s Messiah, Bernstein’s Mass, Mozart’s Coronation Mass, Beethoven’s Ninth Symphony, Bach's Magnificat and Cantatas 82 and 182, and Jenkin’s The Armed Man.
 As a recitalist, Michelle has enjoyed collaborations the FilAm Music Foundation NFP, and the Civic Orchestra of Chicago chamber ensembles.
-A new music specialist, Michelle has premiered works by composers in both the Philippines and the United States, such as Jose Buencamino, Yanni Robiennol, Jai Saldajeño, and Gillian Rae Perry.
+A new music specialist, Michelle has premiered works by composers in both the Philippines and the United States, such as Omar Najmi, Jose Buencamino, Yanni Robiennol, Jai Saldajeño, and Gillian Rae Perry.

 Michelle completed her Master's degree in Voice and Opera Performance at Northwestern University, and her Bachelor’s degree in Voice and Psychology at the University of the Philippines, both summa cum laude.
 Michelle has studied with Stephen Smith, Mark Crayton, Christopher Ong Arceo, Raymond Leslie Diaz, and Katherine Molina.